GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

     |Windows Live|passport-windowslive|
     |Yahoo!|passport-yahoo-oauth2|

     If the provider of interest is not listed, it is necessary to find a proper [node package](https://www.npmjs.com/) for that provider and install it.
-Recall that the package **has to be** actually a Passport.js strategy based on OAuth 1.0 or OAuth 2.0.
+That the package **has to be** a Passport.js strategy based on OAuth 1.0 or OAuth 2.0.

     Installation can be performed the following way:

     - Log in to Gluu Server chroot.
     - Switch to `node` user: `su - node`.
-    - Add `node` executable to path: `export PATH=$PATH:/opt/node/bin`.
+    - Add the `node` executable to path: `export PATH=$PATH:/opt/node/bin`.
-    - `cd` to passport application: `cd /opt/gluu/node/passport`.
-Recommended: backup this folder before proceeding
+    - `cd` to the Passport application: `cd /opt/gluu/node/passport`.
+Recommended: back up this folder before proceeding
-    - Ensure your vm has Internet access and install the strategy, eg. `npm install STRATEGY --save` where `STRATEGY` is the package to install, for instance, `passport-reddit`.
+    - Ensure the VM has Internet access and install the strategy, eg. `npm install STRATEGY --save` where `STRATEGY` is the package to install, for instance, `passport-reddit`.

-    Unfortunately, strategies do not follow any standardized naming convention, thus it's not possible to autofill the "Passport.js strategy" field based on words previously entered in the provider's display name.
+    Unfortunately, strategies do not follow any standardized naming convention, so it's not possible to autofill the "Passport.js strategy" field based on words previously entered in the provider's display name.
 Also, there are cases where several strategies are suitable for a given provider.

 1. Fill the name of the applicable mapping.
 Use the following table as reference: